on-keyday/brgen/README.md

 MIT License

-All of source are published with MIT license.
-Copyright is still remaining to on-keyday.
+All source code is released under the MIT license.
+The copyright remains with Onkey Day.

 # Version Policy